lowerbarriers/finished-starter/_posts/2007-07-05-the-best-thing-since-a-better-mousetrap.md

 ---
-meta:
 dsq_thread_id: "108889833"
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: The Best Thing since a Better Mousetrap
-tags: - Facebook - Web Design
+tags: [Facebook, Web Design]
-layout: post
 ---

 Okay, so it's been about four days since the application launched (btw, I swear there will be non-application blog posts someday!), and things are going overwhelmingly well.
 I've gotten a lot of feedback, mostly positive.
 My upgrade schedule is pretty-well set, but I'm looking to see if people would do things in a different order: